Jos Plateau State, Nigeria Travel Guide

 Avoid walking or cycling in isolated areas, after dark, or in heavily congested traffic.
 Crowded markets can be overwhelming for pedestrians.

-Accessibility services for travelers with mobility needs are very limited in Jos.
-Public infrastructure and transport systems are generally not designed for wheelchair users or those with other mobility challenges.
-Careful planning helps for a smoother journey.
+Accessibility services for travelers with mobility requirements are very limited in Jos.
+Public facilities and transport systems are generally not designed for wheelchair users or those with other mobility challenges.
+Careful planning is helpful for a smoother journey.

 Always stay aware of your surroundings, especially in crowded areas or unfamiliar locations.